 Marilyn looked at him in horror, stood up, and backed away.
 She crouched in the elbow of the cabinets by the sink.

 "I love you, I love our life," Gregory said, turning to her.
 The penis sprouted forward and poked her in the stomach.
 She put the palms of her hands to its side and swung it away from her.

 Gregory grabbed his head to keep it steady.
 He watched her out of the side of his eye as he spoke.
 He kept on talking, trying to explain.
 The penis grew even longer.
 It burst through the kitchen wall into the living room, then smashed through the plate glass picture window.
 It passed over their front yard, knocked down a telephone pole, and crossed the street.
 It extended west, across the country, then travelled to the Orient, then around the world.
 It plunged deep into the void of space.
 The sun darkened and the moon rose and he continued talking, all through the night.
 No matter the words, no matter the sentences, no matter the rationalizations, he just could not get it to stop.

 Richard Krawiec has published three novels.
-You can purchase them from Amazon with the links below:
+You can purchase wherever fine books are sold.